Schleifner/Tiny-Wasm-Compiler-Learn/Readme.md

 This repository contains training materials and learning path about developing a WebAssembly JIT compiler for a beginner.
 But this repository doesn't contain any compiler implementation.

+For beginners of WebAssembly compilers, the following issues are commonly encountered:

+1. The WebAssembly standard is extensive, and reading it line by line can be tedious and obscure.
+2. The knowledge required for compiler development is vast, making it difficult to know where to start.

+This repo aims to provide a smooth learning curve for beginners, allowing developers with no compiler experience to gradually learn the basics of WebAssembly compiler development.

 ## Who is the reader of this repository

 Beginner developers who are interested at WebAssembly & compiler and want to start working this domain.